 '''

-#define CanvasStruct(psParent,
+#define CanvasStruct (psParent,

 psNext,

 psChild,

 psDisplay,

 i32X,

 i32Y,

 i32Width,

 i32Height,

 ui32Style,

 ui32FillColor,

 ui32OutlineColor,

 ui32TextColor,

 psFont,

 pcText,

 pui8Image,

 pfnOnPaint)

 '''

-psParent is a pointer to the parent widget. psNext is a pointer to the sibling widget. psChild is a pointer to the first child widget. psDisplay is a pointer to the display on which to draw the canvas. i32X is the X coordinate of the upper left corner of the canvas. i32Y is the Y coordinate of the upper left corner of the canvas. i32Width is the width of the canvas. i32Height is the height of the canvas. ui32Style is the style to be applied to the canvas. ui32FillColor is the color used to fill in the canvas. ui32OutlineColor is the color used to outline the canvas. ui32TextColor is the color used to draw text on the canvas. psFont is a pointer to the font to be used to draw text on the canvas. pcText is a pointer to the text to draw on this canvas. pui8Image is a pointer to the application function to draw onto this canvas.
+psNext is a pointer to the sibling widget. psChild is a pointer to the first child widget.

+psDisplay is a pointer to the display on which to draw the canvas.

+i32X is the X coordinate of the upper left corner of the canvas.

+i32Y is the Y coordinate of the upper left corner of the canvas.

+i32Width is the width of the canvas.

+'''

+i32Height is the height of the canvas.

+'''

+ui32Style is the style to be applied to the canvas.

+ui32FillColor is the color used to fill in the canvas.

+ui32OutlineColor is the color used to outline the canvas.

+ui32TextColor is the color used to draw text on the canvas.

+psFont is a pointer to the font to be used to draw text on the canvas.

+pcText is a pointer to the text to draw on this canvas.

+pui8Image is a pointer to the image to draw on this canvas.

+pfnOnPaint is a pointer to the application function to draw onto this canvas.